leesaxby/react-seed-project/README.md

 ## Continuous Integration

-This project supports Jenkins out of the box with a Jenkins pipeline provided to invoke the Yarn `install`, `unit`, and `e2e` tasks.
+This project supports Jenkins out of the box with a Jenkins pipeline provided to invoke the Yarn `install`, `lint`, `unit`, and `e2e` tasks.

 The `Jenkinsfile` is written in [declarative pipeline](https://jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline) style and is easily extensible.
 It uses the `mhart/alpine-node` docker image to setup a NodeJS & Yarn environment with no extra requirements from Jenkins.